Otherwise Award: Controversy and name change

 In 2019, controversy arose over the appropriateness of naming an award after Tiptree.
 In 1987, Alice Sheldon shot and killed her ailing husband Huntington Sheldon before killing herself in the same manner.
 Although some have called the killing a "suicide pact" based on Sheldon's personal writings, others characterize the act as "caregiver murder"—i.e., the murder of a disabled person by the person responsible for caring for them.
 In light of these allegations, the Tiptree Motherboard received requests to change the name of the award.
-On September 2, 2019, in response to these requests, the Motherboard made a statement that "a change to the name of the Tiptree Award is [not] warranted now"; but nine days later, on September 11, they announced that the award "can’t go on under its existing name".
+On September 2, 2019, in response to these requests, the Motherboard made a statement that "a change to the name of the Tiptree Award is [not] warranted now"; but nine days later, on September 11, they announced that the award "can't go on under its existing name".

 On October 13, 2019, the Tiptree Motherboard released an announcement stating that the Tiptree Award would become the Otherwise Award.
 The name refers to "the act of imagining gender otherwise" at the core of what the award has always honored, as well as being "wise to the experience of being the other".
 The title also draws from the Black queer scholarship of Ashon Crawley around what is termed "otherwise politics".
 According to the statement, "Otherwise means finding different directions to move in—toward newly possible places, by means of emergent and multiple pathways and methods."

 Administration

+The Tiptree award is administered by the Tiptree "Motherboard".

-Fundraising efforts for the Tiptree include publications (two cookbooks), "feminist bake sales", and auctions.
+Fundraising efforts for the Tiptree have included publications (two cookbooks), "feminist bake sales", and auctions.
 The Tiptree cookbook The Bakery Men Don't See, edited by WisCon co-founder Jeanne Gomoll, was nominated for a 1992 Hugo Award.
-Tiptree Award juries traditionally consist of four female jurors and one male juror (the "token man").
-The funds are administered by the "Tiptree Motherboard" (currently consisting of Murphy, Alexis Lothian, Gretchen Treu, and Sumana Harihareswara, with Fowler remaining closely involved).
+Tiptree Award juries traditionally consist of four female and one male juror (the "token man").
+The auctions were one of the keynote events of WisCon, and they were run by author Ellen Klages from their inception in 1994 until 2016.
+A variety of items were auctioned, ranging from signed first editions of art or written works by SF luminaries and authors, such as Octavia Butler, Ursula K. Le Guin, Suzette Haden Elgin, Freddie Baer, and many others, to quirky items with some connection to feminism, science fiction, or fandom, such as a hand-knitted uteruses created by Klages, letters, photos, memorabilia, toys, and art.
+Artist Freddie Baer produced an annual collage, which was printed on t-shirts and posters, in support of the organization.